A C8 spinal cord injury refers to damage at the nerve roots between the C7 and T1 vertebrae.

 A complete spinal cord injury is caused by damage that affects all connections between the brain and areas below the level of injury.
 Messages cannot get past the damage, resulting in no movement or sensation below the level of injury.

-In contrast, an incomplete spinal cord injury indicates that some connections were not damaged.
-Consequently, individuals may be able to feel or move some areas below their level of injury.
+In contrast, an incomplete spinal cord injury indicates that some connections in the spinal cord were not damaged.
+Consequently, messages can still be sent, allowing individuals to potentially feel or move some areas below their level of injury.

 However, it’s also possible for C8 spinal cord injury patients to mistake their incomplete injuries for complete ones.

 Spinal shock describes the temporary loss of functions and reflexes below your level of injury.
-However, once inflammation in the spinal cord starts to die down, functions and reflexes may gradually start to return.
+However, once inflammation in the spinal cord starts to die down after the initial injury, functions and reflexes may gradually start to return.
 As a result, some individuals may discover that their spinal cord injury is not as severe as it initially appeared.

 In the following section, we’ll discuss how damage to the C8 nerve roots affect movement and sensation.